kykurniawan/kykurniawan/README.md

 ### Hi there 👋
-I am Rizky Kurniawan, student of Informatics Engineering at the Islamic University of Kalimantan, Banjarmasin, South Kalimantan.

-I come from “Subur Indah” Village, Katingan Kuala District, Katingan Regency, Central Kalimantan, and currently live in Semangat Dalam, Alalak District, Barito Kuala Regency, South Kalimantan.

-Currently working as a freelancer creating websites for clients.
-Some of the websites that I have completed can be found here.

-Apart from being a freelance worker, my daily activities are learning various things about programming, especially about web backend development.
-Some of the programming languages ​​that I usually use are like PHP, Python, and Javascript.
-Some of the frameworks / technologies I’ve used are Codeigniter (PHP), Django (Python), and NodeJS (Javascript).
+My name is Rizky Kurniawan, Informatics Enginering Student at Islamic University Of Kalimantan.
+I'm from Katingan Kuala, Central Kalimantan, Indonesia.
+My current daily activity is learning various things related to web programming, sometimes I also work as a freelancer to create websites.

+I usually work with PHP programming language using CodeIgniter and Laravel framework, Also JavaScript programming language using Node, Next, and Express.
+Several types of relational databases that I understand such as SQL and Postgre, as well as types of non-relational databases such as MongoDB.
+I will continue to learn and improve my skills in the future.